seasonedcc/croods/docs/docs/mainconcepts.md

 Then you'll be sending a `PUT` request at `${baseUrl}/images/1` with data: `{ "src":"foo.png" }`.

-So, if you really want to name your method you can do (or keep in mind) the following:
+So, if you really want to name your method you can do the following:

 ```
 const update = save({ id: 'truthyValue' })